 Restorative yoga for injury prevention and healthy joints

-Grilley incorporated the meridian teachings into his type of Yin Yoga, focusing on relaxing yin postures to open these meridians.
-Then Sarah Powers, yoga teacher, and Grilley’s student started to incorporate Buddhist psychology in her Yin Yoga classes, which Grilley considered a good idea.
-It is Grilley’s and Powers’ Yin Yoga that we teach at Yogateket.
+Grilley incorporated the meridian teachings into his type of Yin Yoga, focusing on body relaxing yin postures to open these meridians.
+Then Sarah Powers, a yoga teacher and Grilley’s student, started incorporating Buddhist psychology in her Yin Yoga classes, which Grilley considered a good idea.
+We teach Grilley’s and Powers’ Yin Yoga at Yogateket.

 Yin Yoga is thus a blend of Taoist, Chinese medicine, and Buddhist psychology.

 Yin Yoga aims to surrender to the body postures and “rest into shape” to open and restore the flow of energy in your body.
 With aging and physical activity, the elasticity of the connective tissue decreases.
 Keeping it subtle is essential to avoid injuries and improve joint health, making Yin Yoga great for injury prevention.
 Furthermore, it provides an opportunity to practice mindfulness and to be relaxed and calm.
 It is energy restoration for both body and mind.